Interracial adoption: Opposition

-Opposition to interracial adoption has been reactive to extreme misuse of adoption practices; for example Australian aborigines were taken from their parents, sterilized and then adopted for Christian upbringing.
+Opposition to interracial adoption has been reactive to extreme misuse of adoption practices; for example Aboriginal Australians were taken from their parents, sterilized and then adopted for Christian upbringing.
 Similar cases happened with Native Americans.

 The National Association of Black Social Workers, which consisted of twelve members, opposed interracial adoption, saying it was "cultural suicide", but their opposition was opposed by such groups as the NAACP.

 Other arguments opposing interracial adoption derive from deep-rooted problems within the foster and adoption system.
 Fiscal and racial issues have emerged from this system.
 There are times when child welfare agencies have opted for the cheaper living arrangement of the child instead of the best situation for them.

-It is important to note that segregation prevented citizens from even being able to conceptualize this concept for many years.
+Segregation prevented citizens from even being able to conceptualize this concept for many years.
 Additionally, due to lingering hatred and racism, even in the 1960's, certain white families were desperately afraid of having their own children engage in interracial relationships.
 There are instances of families going as far as to have their children sent to birthing homes, in order to cover up the birth of a mixed race child.
 In some cases, these children would then be put up for adoption.
 As such, it was early fear and prejudice that resulted in the beginnings of American Transracial Adoption.

 One study found that African American women (84%) and Caucasian/White men (72%) were less likely to approve of transracial adoption than African American men.
 Additionally, a recent public opinion survey of 1,416 people, for example, found that 47% of respondents believed international adoptees have more medical and behavioral problems than domestically adopted children.